mchcorp/www/_pages/clients.md

 ---
 layout: nosplash
 permalink: /clients/
-title: "Select Clients of MCH Corporation"
+title: "Our clients that our staff has served:"
-excerpt: "*Logos of some of MCH Corporation's clients."
+excerpt: "*Logos of some of the clients our staff has served."
 layouts_gallery:
   - url: /assets/images/210x187_PwCGalleryLogo.png.png
     image_path: /assets/images/210x187_PwCGalleryLogo.png